-Visa Liberalisation dialogue commenced in January 2012, however the Visa Liberalisation Roadmap was handed in only on 14th of June 2012.21
+Visa Liberalisation dialogue commenced in January 2012, however the Visa Liberalisation Roadmap was handed in only on 14th of June 2012.

 The process of visa liberalisation is mainly perceived as technical, bearing in mind that the countries need to fulfil a set of criteria in the road map.
-The road map for Kosovo happened to contain more criteria than other countries in the region.22 It includes four blocks (pillars): Readmission, Public Order and Security, Human Rights and Document Security.
+The road map for Kosovo happened to contain more criteria than it was the case with other countries in the region.
+It includes four blocks (pillars): Re-admission, Public Order and Security, Human Rights and Document Security.
 Another difference to the other countries in the region has to do with the increase of technical requirements which, as a consequence, require more time.
-While the requirement for other countries in the region contained the need for the adoption of the legislation and policies, here Kosovo is asked to report the track of implementation and impact.23 The increase of criteria reflects the lessons learned among the EU on the basis of bad track of experience with other countries (already benefiting visa free regime).
+While the requirement for other countries in the region contained the need for the adoption of the legislation and policies, here Kosovo is asked to report the track of implementation and impact.
+The increase of criteria reflects the lessons learned among the EU on the basis of bad track of experience with other countries (already benefiting from the visa free regime).

 The increase of asylum-seekers in the EU countries highlights a particular concern.
 This triggered the reaction of the Ministries of Internal Affairs in most of the EU member states faced by a tremendous increase of request.
 Kosovo's path towards the free visa regime was hampered as a result of this.
-The sudden reporting for the increase of Kosovo asylum-seekers to Hungary and France compromised the progress made in implementing the criteria's.
+The sudden reporting for the increase of Kosovo asylum-seekers to Hungary and France compromised the progress made in implementing the criterias.
 The reporting on the matter increased the concerns for the impact of this scene in the well expected visa free regime.

-With the visa liberalisation remained high in the agenda of the government and society; there were fears that the overall delays in measuring
+With the visa liberalisation remained high in the agenda of the government and society; there were fears that the overall delays in measuring the Kosovo's progress have their roots in the political reasoning.
+In one